martinos/view_server/README.md

 # view_server
 ## Description

 Sometimes when working on a remote server you want to view data in a local app like Excel.
-It can be very teadious because you have to save the data into a file then copy it using scp.
-Then afterward opening it with the app of your choice.
+The traditionnal way to acheive this is to save the data into a file then copy it using scp, then opening it with the app of your choice.
 If you have to do this many times a day it can really slow down your workflow.
 With the view\_server it's very easy to view a file.

-Sometimes you also need to copy text into your clipboard from the remote server.
-The view\_server can help you with that.
+view\_server also offers you a way to access your local clipboard from a remote server.

 ## Installation